Amira Selim (c0-president)

 I am a faculty member in the Math and Science Department, where I teach courses in ecology and evolution.
 Being the advisor to Envirolutions meshes perfectly with my teaching and research interests, which focus on ecological and evolutionary sustainability, animal (including human) behavior, and how cooperation evolves.
 I am proud to support the work of the dedicated student members of Envirolutions.

-I’m a second year MS Communications Design student at Pratt.
+I’m a graduate from the MS Communications Design department at Pratt.
 I’m from Northern NJ.
 Given the current state of affairs on the planet, I feel compelled to do what I can to help make the future of our environment a better one.
 Pratt Institute is a perfect place to start this and I’m very happy to be a part of Envirolutions.

 Hailey O’Connor (former president)